ncbaker0411/Homelab-Portfolio/README.md

   * Monitoring, Detection, Least Privilege, Service Isolation, Risk Management

 ## The Hardware
-This project was created using mostly recycled hardware from multiple sources to reduce e-waste and to breath new life into hardware that would otherwise be trash.
+This project was created using mostly recycled hardware from multiple sources to reduce e-waste and breathe new life into equipment that would otherwise be discarded.

 ### Parts List
 | Part | Description | Notes |